openstack/ceilometer/doc/source/glossary.rst

    source
      The origin of metering data.
 This field is set to "openstack" by default.
-     It can be configured to a different value using the counter_source field in the ceilometer.conf file.
+     It can be configured to a different value using the sample_source field in the ceilometer.conf file.

    user